-Tidal Capture refers to independent bodies entering orbit when passing close, by slowing down relative to each other through Tidal Forces between them.
-It affects only non-ridged bodies such as stars, or planets that have sizeable envelopes.
-It is an alternative to Dynamic Capture aka Three-body Capture, where Gravity from a third body slows the relative motion of the two entering orbit.
-Tidal capture may be a significant means by which Binary Stars are formed (i.e., Tidal-capture Binaries) in volumes that have a very high density of stars, such as the central regions of Globular Clusters.
+Tidal capture refers to independent bodies entering orbit when passing close, by slowing down relative to each other through tidal forces between them.
+It requires at least one non-ridged body such as a star, or planet which has a sizeable envelope.
+It is another means besides dynamic capture aka three-body capture, capture where gravity from a third body slows the relative motion of the two that enter into an orbit.
+Tidal capture may be a significant means by which binary stars are formed (i.e., tidal-capture binaries) within volumes that have a very high density of stars, such as the central regions of globular clusters.

-Both tidal or dynamic capture require a happenstance of bodies passing close, but dynamic capture should be far more rare since it requires the coincidence of a third body passing close as well.
+Both tidal or dynamic capture require a happenstance of two bodies passing close, but dynamic capture is considered far more rare since it requires the coincidence of a third body passing close as well.
 Likely more common is a swap, an interaction between a binary star and an additional star such that one of the binary pair ends up as a binary with the other star.